cschwede/django-swiftbrowser/README.md

     python manage.py runserver

-    Add the option '--insecure' if DEBUG = False and ALLOWED_HOSTS is not changed in myproj/settings.py
+   Add the option '--insecure' if DEBUG = False and ALLOWED_HOSTS is not changed in myproj/settings.py.

+7) Use 'account:username' to login (or tenant/project:username if using Keystone).

-7) Deploying to production?
+8) Deploying to production?
 Have a look at Djangos docs: https://docs.djangoproject.com/en/1.5/howto/deployment/wsgi/

 Screenshots
 -----------